 TOP 5 SKI RESORTS IN HAKUBA

-- Hakuba Goryu – This mountain offers wide open terrain with great grooming and some nice top to bottom powder runs.
+- This mountain offers wide-open terrain with great grooming and some nice top to bottom powder runs.
 There is a small terrain park for beginners at the bottom of the gondola.
 Great back-country access from the top lift and easily accessible tree runs.
 Escal Plaza (base station) is the most modern facility in Hakuba, with restaurants, ski retail and hire.

-- Hakuba 47 – Goryu and 47 are interlinked mountains giving you the option to access 2, wide open ski areas.
+- Goryu and 47 are interlinked mountains giving you the option to access two wide-open ski areas.
 Hakuba 47 features the best terrain park in Hakuba.
-47 also has designated tree areas for club members access only.
-To gain access, there is a 20 min crash course available every day at Hakuba 47 sports centre, at the base of the gondola.
-After the course you are eligible to ride the tree areas which holds some of the best powder I have ever experienced.
+47 also has designated tree areas for club members to access only.
+To gain access, there is a twenty-minute crash course available every day at Hakuba 47 sports centre, at the base of the gondola.
+After the course, you are eligible to ride the tree areas which hold some of the best powder I have ever experienced.

-- Happy-One – This is the central hub of Hakuba Valley and the most popular.
+- This is the central hub of Hakuba Valley and the most popular.
 The mountain is home to the largest above treeline lift in Japan.
 The groomed runs have a reputation for being long and fast.
-The only down side to Happo-one is the crowds, being the central mountain in the valley.
+The only downside to Happo-one is the crowds, being the central mountain in the valley.

-- Iwatake – Proudly boasts one of the most breath taking views of the Northern Alps’ Hakuba 3 peaks, including a 360°panoramic view of the surrounding mountains.
-All 26 courses have their own unique features.
+- Proudly boasts one of the most breathtaking views of the Northern Alps Hakuba, including a 360°panoramic view of the surrounding mountains.
+All twenty-six courses have their own unique features.
 From tree runs, to long groomed cat tracks and a small terrain park.
 This resort has something for everyone.

 OTHER THINGS TO DO IN HAKUBA VALLEY